-Consciousness, while persisting, might persist attached to form, feeling, perception, and intentional constructions.
+Consciousness, while persisting, might persist attached to form, feeling, perception, and intentional constructs.
 When passion for these is abandoned, the support for the establishment of consciousness is completely cut off.
 That consciousness, being unestablished, does not grow, and by not intentionally constructing, is liberated.

-Upaya sutta - Attachment
+SN 22.53 Upaya sutta - Attachment

 At Sāvatthi.